allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 **Reusable components**<br/>
 Each page is assembled from boxes like AllegroHeader, ShowCase, OfferList, Tabs.
-Boxes are configured to show required content, typically provided via REST API by backend services.
+Boxes are configured to show required content, typically provided via the REST API by backend services.

 **Separating View from Data Sources**<br/>
 Box is a high-level abstraction, it joins two things:

-  * Frontend design (often referred as View).
+  * Frontend design (often referred as a View).
-    Concrete View implementation is called Frontend Component.
+    Concrete View implementation is called *frontend component*.
-    For example, our ShowCase box has two Frontend implementations: Web and Mobile.
+    For example, our ShowCase box has two frontend implementations: Web and Mobile.
-  * Data Source (REST service) which feeds data for Frontend Components.
+  * Data-source (REST service) which feeds data for frontend components.
-    One Component can be feeded by any Data Source as soon as its API matches Box contract.
+    One component can be feeded by any data-source as soon as its API matches the Box contract.
     For example, Offer component knows how to present nice offer box with offer title, price, image and so on.
-    Since Offer component is decoupled from Backends by Box contract abstraction, it can show offers from many sources: Recommendations, Listing or Ads servicees.
+    Since Offer component is decoupled from backends by the Box contract abstraction, it can show offers from many sources: Recommendations, Listing or Ads services.

 **Conditional content**<br/>
 Boxes can be rendered conditionally, this is the way to content customization.
 Various types od conditions are implemented:

-* date from/to condition
+* date from/to condition,
-* A/B test condition
+* A/B test condition,
-* condition based on user profile
+* condition based on user profile.

-For example, page administrator can prepare two versions of given box, one for male users and another for female users.
+For example, page editor can prepare two versions of given box, one for male users and another for female users.
-In runtime, when page is rendered, users gender is identified an one of these two boxed is pruned from boxes tree.
+In runtime, when page is rendered, users gender is identified and one of these two boxed is pruned from the boxes tree.

 **Consistent traffic analytics**<br/>
 Basic traffic analytics is easy to achieve.
 It’s enough to include a tracking script in